5 lug conversions are here!

-A pair of Mazda front hubs are $399 Canadian, which currently exchanges to $339 USD, check the website and make sure the currency at the bottom of the page is set to USD if you are in the USA for current pricing, as it fluctuates with the daily currency exchange rate
+A pair of Mazda front hubs, 10 rotor to hub bolts and 10 wheel studs is $615 Canadian, which currently exchanges to $458 USD, check the website and make sure the currency at the bottom of the page is set to USD if you are in the USA for current pricing, as it fluctuates with the daily currency exchange rate.

 The website will charge you freight when you are checking out.

-We will have the Mazda hubs set up on our website in the "Specialty Hardware" section very soon and open the pre-ordering, there has been a lot of interest lately, make sure you get in early, to get a set from the first batch!
+The Mazda hubs are live on our website in the "Specialty Hardware" section, there has been a lot of interest lately, make sure you get in early, to get a set from the first batch!

 Unfortunately, the hubs are a non-stock item, once we have 10 orders, we will machine a batch, which will take 3 to 4 weeks to complete.
 Once complete the orders will ship out immediately and you will be notified.
 Please try to place your order well in advance of the first mini truck show you are trying to make it too so you are not panicking and without wheels on your ride, the night before the show!
 Sorry, but we will not be responsible for delays in you receiving your order and missing out an event you hope to make it to.
 Please put your email address in the contact or shipping info on your order so you will get updates when your order has shipped.

 We are currently working on the optional Big Brake kits, which will include a pair of custom machined rings to attach Wilwood rotors to our 5 lug hubs in place of the OE brake rotor, a pair of custom caliper brackets and the hardware necessary.
 The rotors will be Wilwood 12.9" along with Wilwood calipers and pads, which we can supply or we can supply you with the part numbers to get the from your local or online Wilwood dealer.
 Please email or message us on social media if you are interested in the big brake kit.